aviationweather/airport-delays/README.md

 ### Dataset: Weather Data

 Hourly weather measurements were pulled from the [Local Climatological Data (LCD)](https://www.ncdc.noaa.gov/cdo-web/datatools/lcd).
 This data includes measured windspeed, precipitation, temperature and air pressure.
-An overview of the file contents is available in the following [dictionary file](references/weather/DICTIONARY.md).
+An overview of the file contents is available in the following [documentation](references/weather/lcd_weather_documentation.pdf).

 ## Current Approach